Yocracra/VERA/README.md

 2. In your `.env` file, set:
    ```
    DISPLAY=:0
-   UID=1000
+   # UID=1000
-   GID=1000
+   # GID=1000
    ```
    Adjust as needed for your system.
+UID and GID are optional and only needed if you uncomment the `user:` line in `docker-compose.yml`.
 3. Build and start the container as above.
 4. Run GUI tools (e.g., RViz, Gazebo) inside the container; they will display on your host.